RMDs: Another Way to Give Back to the Sky Islands

 In addition to supporting a charitable cause, a QCD may offer several benefits:

-• Reduced tax liability — each year, the amount of your RMD is added to your adjusted gross income (AGI), which may translate into a higher tax bill.
-A QCD, on the other hand, won’t increase your AGI because the money is transferred directly to the charity.
+• Reduction in AGI — Distributions from qualified retirement accounts are added to your adjusted gross income (AGI), which may translate into a higher tax bill.
+QCDs won’t increase your AGI because the money is transferred directly to the charity.

-• Reduced taxes on your Social Security benefit — your Social Security benefits are taxed based on your income level.
+• Reduced taxes on Social Security — Social Security benefits are taxed based on AGI.
 As mentioned above, a QCD can lower your AGI, potentially reducing the amount of tax on your Social Security benefits.

 • Reduced Medicare premiums — Medicare premiums are also income based.
 A lower AGI can potentially reduce these premiums.
 Not everyone faces Medicare premiums, so be sure to consult with a tax professional about how this could affect you.